-Tiles can experience a lot of stress due to movement in the substrate, foot traffic and thermally-induced movement that can come from underfloor heating.
-A flexible adhesive can absorb some of this stress and help reduce the chances of your tiles cracking – the more flexible the adhesive, the more peace of mind you have.
+Tiles can experience a lot of stress due to movement in the substrate, foot traffic and thermally-induced expansion and contraction that can come from underfloor heating.
+A flexible tile adhesive can absorb some of this stress and help reduce the chances of your tiles cracking – the more flexible the adhesive, the more peace of mind you have.

-If it’s S1 rated, it’s deformable.
-In general, an S1 adhesive will be suitable for most applications, such as fixing all types of ceramic wall and floor tiles, mosaics, marble, terrazzo and natural stone to most wall and floor substrates – this includes plywood, anhydrite screeds and power floated concrete.
-You can also use an S1 adhesive when tiling onto underfloor heating as it will withstand the expansion and contraction of the substrate.
+In general, an S1 tile adhesive will be suitable for most applications, such as fixing all types of ceramic wall and floor tiles, mosaics, marble, terrazzo and natural stone to most wall and floor substrates – this includes plywood, anhydrite screeds and power floated concrete.
+You can also use an s1 tile adhesive when tiling onto underfloor heating as it will withstand the expansion and contraction of the substrate.

-If it’s S2 rated, it’s more deformable.
-In areas subject to lots of vibration or movement, you will want to use an S2 rated adhesive.
-Our best flexible tile adhesive for wooden floors and heavy/large tiles is weberset pro lite – rapid, a lightweight, rapid-setting (two hours), ultra-flexible cement-based adhesive.
+Our best flexible tile adhesive for wooden floors and tiling heavy or large tiles onto floors is weberset pro lite – rapid, a lightweight, rapid-setting (2 hours), ultra-flexible cement-based adhesive.
 Used to fix all ceramic tiles, porcelain, mosaic, quarry, marble, terrazzo and natural stone, it can also be used to tile onto suspended wooden floors.

-The best solution for tiling onto walls where more vibration and movement is likely, or for large format tiles, the best solution for walls would be to use weberset plus mixed with weber AD250, a synthetic water-based admixture that disperses highly flexible acrylic polymers when added to standard adhesives.
+The best solution for tiling onto walls where more vibration and movement is likely — or for tiling large format tiles onto walls — would be to use weberset plus mixed with weber AD250, a synthetic water-based admixture that disperses highly flexible acrylic polymers when added to standard adhesives.
 Replacing the need for water, it strengthens the bond of the adhesive and eradicates the need for a primer.

-Another benefit of using weber AD250, when added to weberset plus it provides the strength and quality of an S2 adhesive – like weberset pro lite – rapid – but it’s not fast-setting so it gives you more time to complete any larger projects you’re working on.
+Another benefit of using weber AD250 when added to weberset plus is that it provides the strength and quality of an s2 tile adhesive – like weberset pro lite – rapid – but it’s not fast-setting so it gives you more time to complete any larger projects you’re working on.